IBM/db2sock-ibmi/README.md

 libdb400.a.
 Therefore both must be on the machine.
 However, eventually this libdb400.a driver may replace PASE version entirely.

-This project originated because of a need to create async DB2 requests for Node.js on IBM i, but it isn't just for Node.js and can instead be applied to all PASE langs (PHP, Ruby, Python, etc).
+NOTE: The current async DB2 requests for Node.js on IBM i do NOT use this driver, so current issues or performance with node db2a having NOTHING to do with this new project (see future).
+We should be clear, 'async' APIs are NOT just for Node.js, but can instead be applied to all PASE langs (PHP, Ruby, Python, etc).
+Some languages will use the 'async' pool (reap), others use async 'callback' (nodejs).
+The goal is APIs for any language.

 #design goals (the list)
 - No impact - libdb400.a should fit seamless under any existing scripting language db2 extension.